Info

 Together with conductor Enrico Delamboye and a top cast, he brings out the sparkling lightness of this funny and inventive score.
 Because of course Mozart’s fantastic music is central!
 This comedy with music shows his genius on both the dramatic and psychological level with theatrical style.

-Der Schauspieldirektor is performed in German and Italian, with spoken texts in Dutch and English, and with Dutch and English surtitles.
+Der Schauspieldirektor is sung in German and Italian, with spoken texts in Dutch and English, and with Dutch and English surtitles.

+Absurd and transcendent?
 ‘Yes, actually I have a love-hate relationship with opera.
-Of course it is madness to want to earn a living as an opera singer.
+Of course it is madness to want to make a living as an opera singer.
 Artist life is often frustrating and lonely.
-Opera singers and other theater makers are very normal people, but as soon as they are on stage, they transform into something exceptional.
-Sometimes what we’re doing is simply ludicrous, while other times the mere physical act of singing itself is great theatre.
+Opera singers and other theatre-makers are very normal people, but as soon as they are on stage, they transform into something exceptional.
+Sometimes it’s just ludicrous what we are doing, while other times the mere physical act of singing itself is great theatre.
 Opera bounces back and forth between ridiculous and sublime.
-In this piece I want to poke fun at the ridiculous.”
+In this piece, I want to make fun at the ridiculous.’